theerthaavnsh/Sushi-Website/README.md

 <html>
   <h1>Sushi Website Documentation</h1>
   <h2>Introduction</h2>
 <p>This documentation provides an overview and usage guide for the sushi website built using HTML, CSS, and JavaScript.
-The website incorporates custom animations using the AOS (Animate On Scroll) library to enhance the user experience.
+The website incorporates custom animations using the AOS (Animate On Scroll) library to enhance the user experience. <br>
   Link : https://sushi-website-seven.vercel.app/ <br>
   </p>